 The Wildlife Rehabilitation Internship at HWC is meant to provide an introduction to native Hawaiian wildlife rehabilitation and prepare interns for a career in animal care, wildlife, conservation and veterinary medicine.
 The Wildlife Rehabilitation Intern is an integral part of the animal care team.
 The intern will work directly with the Wildlife Rehabilitation Manager and Wildlife Rehabilitation Technician in the daily care of patients at the Hawaii Wildlife Center.
 By the completion of the internship interns will be familiar with common native Hawaiian wildlife, husbandry, animal care, rehabilitation goals and techniques.

-Duties include meal preparation, feeding of wildlife, assistance with physical therapy and rehabilitation of patients, examinations, medical record entry, cleaning and maintenance of enclosures and aviaries, general hospital cleaning duties, administration of medications with supervision, monitoring of anesthesia, running of blood work and other laboratory tests, assistance with release of patients among other related duties.
+Interns will be given more responsibilities as they develop their skills, including meal preparation, feeding of wildlife, assistance with physical therapy and rehabilitation of patients, examinations, medical record entry, cleaning and maintenance of enclosures and aviaries, general hospital cleaning duties, administration of medications with supervision, monitoring of anesthesia, running of blood work and other laboratory tests, assistance with release of patients among other related duties.

 The intern will be asked to work on a final project on a topic approved by the Wildlife Rehabilitation Manager.

 Hands on training will be provided and the intern will be given more responsibilities and trust as they learn and feel comfortable with certain tasks.
 Supervision will always be available and the interns will not be asked to do something out of their comfort zone.

 In addition to hands-on learning, didactic teaching will be incorporated to provide the intern a foundation in the sciences, medicine, rehabilitation and the rules, regulations and ethics of the practice of wildlife rehabilitation.

 Minimum of 200 hours for completion of internship

 -Summer Term: June-August